Football at the 2020 Summer Olympics – Women's tournament – Knockout stage: Gold medal match

-The gold medal match was originally scheduled to be held on 6 August 2021, 11:00, at National Stadium, Tokyo.
+The gold medal match was originally scheduled to be held on 6 August 2021, 11:00, at Japan National Stadium, Tokyo.
 Both teams requested a later kick-off time due to concerns about excessive heat; as the National Stadium was already booked for athletics events in the evening, the game was moved to 21:00 on the same day at the International Stadium Yokohama in Yokohama.